Navigating High-Conflict Divorce

 You cannot control the storm, and you cannot control the other person's ship.
 You can only master your own.
 This requires Radical Acceptance: accepting without judgment that you cannot change your ex-partner's personality.
 The goal is no longer to be understood by someone committed to misunderstanding you.

-Pro Tip: We are all using AI now.
-If you are triggered and want to write a nasty response, write it out to get it out of your system.
-Then, ask an AI tool: "I want to practice the BIFF method. can you rewrite this to be neutral and diplomatic?"
-Let the AI neutralize the emotion for you.
+Pro tip: If you are triggered and want to fire back, write it out to get it out of your system.
+Then ask an AI tool: "Rewrite this using the BIFF method — neutral and diplomatic."
+Let the tool neutralize the emotion for you.

 Supporting Your Children

-Parents often ask me, "Do I tell my child the truth about their father or mother?"
+Parents often ask me, "Do I tell my child the truth?"

 It is a delicate line.
 You want to validate their reality without attacking the other parent.
 If you speak negatively about your ex, the child internalizes it because they are biologically half of that parent.